Fast Change Identification in Multi-Play Bandits and its Applications in Wireless Networks: TS-GE : Algorithm Description and Features

-Each \ac{TS} phase is followed by the {BP} phase for $T_{BP} = T^{\frac{2}{5}}$ time-slots, where the player samples all the arms simultaneously for $T_{BP}$ rounds.
-During this phase, the reward observed by the player is the average of the rewards from all the arms as mentioned in Assumption~\ref{assump:multiplay}.
+Each \ac{TS} phase is followed by the {BP} phase for $T_{\rm BP}$ time-slots, where the player samples all the arms simultaneously for $T_{\rm BP}$ rounds.
+During this phase, the reward observed by the player is the average of the rewards from all the arms, i.e., $\pi(t) = \mathcal{K}$, for all the time slots in the BP phase.
 The reward in the BP phase is then compared with the average of the estimates of all the arms to detect whether an arm of the framework has changed its mean.
 Recall that as per Assumption~\ref{assump:multiplay}, during the BP phase of the $m$-th episode, the player receives the following reward for each play: